 At any rate, the car is still out-of-range: I don’t know anyone who lives on the island where she is, I don’t know any towing companies or service providers on that island, I just have to do everything by remote control.
 (She’s also out-of-range in that her battery is now completely dead.)

 What followed was a scramble to get in touch with Tesla.
 They insist that you request service through their app, but the app — for me at least — often just drops service requests after acknowledging getting them.
 The Tesla app won’t let you copy messages other than by screenshot, so I’ve learned to compose my requests in an offline editor so I can paste the request in again after it disappears.
-So after a couple of attempts to submit a service request, I got an actual telephone call from an actual live, friendly person at Tesla who agreed that this is a mess.
-We formulated a plan.
+So after a couple of attempts to submit a service request, I get an actual telephone call from an actual live, friendly person at Tesla who agrees that this is a mess and we formulate a plan.

 In the wee hours of the morning (six minutes after midnight), I got the form as a non-fillable PDF.
 Normally not a problem, but I don’t have a printer (it’s on the boat and thus out-of-range) nor do I have or know of a good PDF editor for Linux.
 I have a great one for macOS (the underrated if buggy and crash-prone Apple Preview app) but my MacBook Pro is… on the boat and thus out-of-range.